 We were shown into the Works Manager’s office and I needed no introduction to the boss, Barry Stevens.
 Twenty-five years just disappeared as we talked about people we knew and where they are now.
 Barry talked enthusiastically about the work of Arlington Fleet Services at Eastleigh Works and many aspects of railway engineering.

-Barry and John as professional engineers certainly know their subject.
+As professional engineers, Barry and John certainly know their subject.
 They have developed good business acumen that has brought Eastleigh Works back into the rail industry.
 They both have a passion for the Works to produce a quality product.

 Phil and I were keen to see today’s products so Barry and John took us on a tour of the vast workshops.